 Computer Skills You Must Have For the Exam

 The CPA Exam is a computerized exam.
 But that does not mean you must be an expert in Information Technology to take the exam.
-You only need basic computer skills, like using the mouse and keyboard with basic spreadsheet and word processing functions.
+You only need basic computer skills, including using the mouse and keyboard with basic spreadsheet and word processing functions.
 You must also be able to use a four-function online calculator, which is very simple.

 During the exam, you will have access to a version of Excel with certain functions unavailable.
 The exam does not aim to test your ability to use Excel.
 It is only meant to be a tool to use during the Exam.
-In addition, the exam uses a word processing application that is similar but not identical to Word.
-In order to answer the exam questions, you will need to:
+In addition, the Exam uses a word processing application that is similar but not identical to Word.
+In order to answer the Exam questions, you will need to:

 - Choose an answer from available options by clicking on a radio button;